Medical questions & health advice by board certified doctors

-"Could my wheezing indicate asthma?
+"Could my wheezing indicate asthma?"

 I am a 23 year old mother of two, in generally good health.
 However, a little over a year ago I started struggling with occasional wheezing spells.
 They seemed to begin as an allergic reaction to our pet chinchillas, and were serious enough to basically put me in bed for days.
 Now that our pets are out of the house, it is no longer a common problem, but since the initial episode or two, I seem to get bad wheezing spells every time I come down with a cold.
 Could this be some form of asthma?

 However, adults are occasionally diagnosed with reactive airways disease in the setting of exercise, exposure to the cold, or in the setting of respiratory infections; the end result of constriction and inflammation of the airways can be very similar to that seen in asthma.
 In these cases, the same types of medication used in asthma can be helpful, namely bronchodilators such as asthma.
 You should talk to your primary care physician regarding these symptoms; your lungs can be further investigated through pulmonary function testing to see if you might benefit from inhaled medications.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.